bloch-elkouby-lab/website/team/contact.md

 ## Current Openings

-We are not actively recruiting as of July 22, 2025.
+We are not actively recruiting as of Dec 17, 2025.
+Next round of recruitment is anticipated to happen around May 2026.
 However, if your interests and skills allign with the lab, please feel free to reach out.

 ## International Students